CherryLend/cherrylend-v2-spec/README.md

 }
 ```

 We first need to fold the input loan UTxOs and remove duplicate lender address hashes.
-When there is a duplicated lender address hashes, we will sum the collateral amount, loan amount, and interest amount, and keep everything else the same.
+When there are duplicate lender address hashes, we will sum the collateral amount, loan amount, and interest amount, and keep everything else the same.
 The collateral amount and interest amount will be retrieved from the datum.
 The loan amount will be calculated by the amount of loan assets in the input loan UTxO.

-We will assume that the output collateral UTxO's datum will have a unique lender address.
+We will assume that the list of output collateral UTxO's datum contains a unique lender address hash.
 We will use a filter map function to construct a list of ValidateLoanInfo.
 The collateral amount will be calculated by grabbing the amount of collateral assets in the output UTXO.
 Everything else will be constructed from the datum of the collateral UTxOs.

 This is the datum for the collateral UTxO.